The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Statements of the main results

 where $\mathrm{WT}$, called the \emph{worst points}, is the disjoint union of all $\cZ(\Lambda)$ satisfying $t(\Lambda)=h$ (see Theorem \ref{thm:main}).
-This stratification is intimately related to the Kottwitz-Rapoport stratification of the special fiber of the corresponding local model of $\cN_{n,\ep}^{[h]}$.
-In the local model setting, the Kottwitz-Rapoport strata are indexed by admissible sets (see \cite[\S 11]{PR2008} or \cite[Thm.
-8.1]{Zhu-coherent}), and when $h$ is strongly non-special, a direct computation shows that admissible sets consists of four elements:
+This stratification is intimately related to the Kottwitz--Rapoport stratification of the special fiber of the corresponding local model for $\cN_{n,\ep}^{[h]}$.
+In the local model setting, the Kottwitz--Rapoport strata are indexed by admissible sets (see \cite[\S 11]{PR2008} or \cite[Thm.
+8.1]{Zhu-coherent}).
+When $h$ is strongly non-special, a direct computation shows that the admissible set consists of four elements:

 where the arrows indicate the Bruhat order.
 The extreme elements $w_1$ and $w_2$ correspond to $\cZ\setminus \cY$ and $\cY\setminus \cZ$ respectively, while $w_{12}$ corresponds to $\cZ\cap \cY\setminus \mathrm{WT}$ and $\id$ corresponds to the worst point.
 In particular, the subvarieties $\cZ$ and $\cY$ in our definition correspond to the irreducible components of the special fiber of the local model.
-In the special case when $n=h-2$, the variety $\cZ$ further decomposes into two components; we will address this case in Remark \ref{rmk:Yu-case}. \end{remark}
+In the special case when $h=n-2$, the variety $\cZ$ further decomposes into two components; we will address this case in Remark \ref{rmk:Yu-case}. \end{remark}

 We show in \S \ref{sec:KR-strata} that: \begin{proposition} \begin{altenumerate} \item The reduced locus decomposes as:

 \item For all lattices $\Lambda_1\in\cL_{\cZ}$ and $\Lambda_2\in\cL_{\cY}$, we have $\cZ(\Lambda_1)\subset \cZ$ and $\cY(\Lambda_2^\sharp)\subset \cY$. \end{altenumerate} \end{proposition}